Amagash/Capstone-MLEng/README.md

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.
+I chose the dataset of [Heart Failure records from Kaggle](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) because it has a high usability score of 10 meaning that the dataset is easy to understand, machine readable, includes essential metadata and is maintained.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.